 How do you know if a food is GM or not?

-I personally choose avoid GMO produce due to the lack of research and knowledge on long-term effects of consuming these foods.
-Changing the genetic structure of foods seems a little risky, and as it’s still so early, we haven’t been able to really distinguish what the long term consequences are.
+I personally try to avoid GMO produce due to the lack of research and knowledge on the long-term effects of consuming these foods.
+Changing the genetic structure of foods seems a little risky to me and unnatural, and as it’s still so early, we haven’t been able to really distinguish what the long term consequences are.

 So, with this is mind, I looked at ways to identify what’s GMO and what’s not.

-Here’s a super simple trick to identifying GMO foods.
+Here’s a super simple trick for identifying GMO foods.

 Produce Sticker Numbers